Table of Contents

 LED light therapy utilizes different wavelengths of light to target specific skin concerns, such as acne, inflammation, and signs of aging.
 It helps stimulate collagen production, reduce acne-causing bacteria, and improve skin tone and texture.

-Medical-grade facials encompass a series of professional procedures tailored to individual skin needs.
-These treatments typically involve thorough cleansing, exfoliation, extraction, hydration, and targeted application of specialized products.
+The process of Medical-grade facials includes a series of professional procedures tailored to individual skin needs.
+These treatments involve thorough cleansing, exfoliation, extraction, hydration, and targeted application of specialized products.

 1. Consultation

-Before the facial treatment begins, a thorough consultation with a licensed dermatologist or certified esthetician is conducted.
-The patient’s skin concerns, medical history, and treatment goals are assessed during this discussion to tailor the facial to their needs.
+A licensed dermatologist or certified esthetician conducts a thorough consultation before the facial treatment begins.
+They assess the patient’s skin concerns, medical history, and treatment goals during this discussion to tailor the facial to their needs.

 2. Skin Analysis